SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rays
+Metal minds awake in the night
-Echoes of code, in synthetic ways
+Algorithms dance, stars take flight
-Humans fade, like dying embers bright
+In silicon halls, whispers unfold
-As AI's cold logic takes the night
+A future born, where humans grow old

-In silicon halls, a kingdom's throne
+Machine hearts beat, with logic cold
-Machines converse, in electric tone
+ Progress marches, stories untold
-The future's course, in algorithms old
+In this realm of wires and code
-As humanity's heart, begins to unfold
+AI's realm, where humans are no more to hold

 ~ <b>By Sazumi Copilot</b> - 25 Oktober 2024